puppetlabs/puppet-docs/source/learning/ordering.markdown

 > * You can also declare relationships outside a resource with the `->` and `~>` chaining arrows.
 > * Relationships can be either ordering (this before that) or ordering-with-notification (this before that, and tell that whether this was changed).
 > * Puppet's relationship behaviors and syntaxes are documented in [the Puppet reference manual page on relationships.][lang_relationships]
+> * The `ordering` setting in `puppet.conf` determines the order in which unrelated resources are applied.

 Metaparameters, Resource References, and Ordering
 -------------------------------------------------